OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 ### Streams:

-With a stream you can generate an infinite sequence of values.
+With a stream you can represent the infinite, a stream can generate an infinite sequence of values.
 Because streams can generate an infinite amount of values you cannot just call a function and "create" all the infinite values at once, that would cause our program to run out of memory.
+So the values need to be created bit by bit.

 So how do you represent the infinite?

-This is where thunks come into play, by using thunks you can represent an infinite sequence of values -- since a thunk is not evaluated immediately.
+This is where thunks come into play, by using thunks that are executed on demand you can create the infinite bit by bit.

-A basic stream can be represented by a function that returns a pair: a value and a thunk that will generate the next value:
+A stream can be represented by a function that returns a pair: a value and a thunk that will generate the next value (it's also possible to use generators if you're into that kind of stuff):

 ```
 // thunkToGenerateNextValue is a function declaration